waysidemapping/heirloom-map-tiles/README.md

 Heirloom map tiles aren't for everyone.
 If you don't need Heirloom's power and complexity, consider working with something simpler.

 - [Sourdough](https://sourdough.osm.fyi/): If you don't need minutely updates, high-zoom tiles, or a hot-swappable schema, then you don't need to run a traditional tileserver.
 If you still want to work with raw OSM tags, definitely check out Sourdough by [@jake-low](https://github.com/jake-low/).
 Heirloom and Sourdough are cousins of sorts.
+- [OSM Spyglass](https://codeberg.org/jot/osm-spyglass): If you want to work with ALL tagged OSM features in vector tiles, Spyglass is a great solution.
 - [OpenMapTiles](https://openmaptiles.org/): If you just want an out-of-the-box basemap solution with broad support, you probably want OpenMapTiles.
 There are a few free tileservers providing tiles in this format, mainly the [OSM US Tileservice](https://tiles.openstreetmap.us/) and [OpenFreeMap](https://openfreemap.org/).
 - [Shortbread](https://shortbread-tiles.org/): If you're looking for a lean, general-purpose tile schema supported on openstreetmap.org, try Shortbread.
+Shortbread also supports minutely updates.

 ## Deploying an Heirloom tileserver